-The Chase Disney Visa isn’t my favorite card for Disney World vacations, though.
+The Chase Disney Visa isn’t our favorite card for Disney World vacations, though.
 As a recent promo, Disney had an offer of 25% off select hotel rooms at Disney World during select times.
 Wow!
 25% off is actually a lot for a Disney hotel.
-But it turns out there’s a better way to get that same 25% off (well, almost)— the Citi Prestige card.
+But it turns out there’s a better way to get that same 25% off — the Citi Prestige card.

-You can’t use 4th night free on trips of fewer than 4 nights, nor can you use it twice in one trip unless you split the trip over two hotels.
-This is really easy to do at Disney World, where the luggage team will move your luggage between two hotels.
-See how I did this to save over $2,000 on a trip here.
+You can’t use 4th night free on trips of fewer than four nights, nor can you use it twice in one trip unless you split the trip over two hotels.
+A split stay is really easy to do at Disney World, where the luggage team will move your luggage between two hotels.
+We did this as part of saving over $2,000 on a Walt Disney World trip.